Your Contract with Us

 (b) The parties acknowledge that monetary damages alone would not be adequate compensation for a breach of the obligations of confidentiality under this Customer Contract, and a Disclosing Party is entitled to seek an injunction from a Court of competent jurisdiction on a breach or threatened breach of this clause.

-(c) Despite anything else contained in this Customer Contract and in particular in this clause 21, we retain the unconditional and irrevocable right to disclose your identity and address and those of any of your Staff or End Users in the event of any complaint received from any regulatory or Government body or Carrier, in connection with this Customer Contract.
+(c) Despite anything else contained in this Customer Contract and in particular in this clause 22, we retain the unconditional and irrevocable right to disclose your identity and address and those of any Staff or End User in the event of any complaint received from any regulatory or Government body or Carrier, in connection with this Customer Contract.

-(c) You acknowledge and agree that except as may be required by the Customer Contract, we are not required to take steps to ensure that any Personal Information collected by you has been collected in accordance with the Privacy Act.
-Further, you indemnify us for any Claim by a third party that it has suffered Loss as a result of a breach of the Privacy Act.
+(c) You acknowledge and agree that except as may be required by this Customer Contract, we are not required to take steps to ensure that any Personal Information you collect has been collected in accordance with the Privacy Act.
+Further, you indemnify us for any Claim by a third party that it has suffered Loss as a result of your breach of the Privacy Act.

-(e) If the Services or the performance of our respective obligations under this Customer Contract involve any processing of any personal data (as defined in the GDPR) of, or sending Messages to, any individuals in the European Union, then we each agree that we shall comply with the additional terms set out in Parts D and E.
+(d) If the Services or the performance of our respective obligations under this Customer Contract involve any processing of any personal data (as defined in the GDPR) of, or sending Messages to, any individuals in the European Union, then we each agree that we shall comply with the additional terms set out in Parts C and D.